schoenlein/schoenlein.github.io/README.md

 ## WELCOME!

-This is the start of my own personal website.
+This is the start of my own personal website, which you can find here: schoenlein.github.io

 Stay tuned for more to come!